axcheron/axcheron.github.io/_htb/09_writeup_sizzle.md

 An optional company name []:
 ```

-Get the newly created CSR and copy/paste it.
+The newly created CSR should be in the *amanda.csr* file.

 ```bash
 $ cat amanda.csr